Back to Dealing with Cold Sores articles

 Tea tree oil icon

-Tea tree oil is known to have antiseptic properties.
-It might encourage the natural healing process by drying out the cold sore and may prevent bacterial infection, but it’s not clinically proven to treat cold sores.3
+Tea tree oil is known to have antiseptic properties, but it’s not clinically proven to treat cold sores.4

 Vanilla extract icon